marvin-rubia/Stock-Investing-Strategy-Scraper/README.md

 A day after the annual report is published.
 Because I need the data from the latest annual report to decide if I will invest in the stock for _this_ year.
 Thus, I have to code how to get the date of publication for the stock's annual report.

-Other data I need to scrape, code, and calculate: <br>
+Other data I need to scrape, code, and calculate:

 __Features:__
 1. Buy Price (it is the open price for the next candle after the day the annual report becomes available)